 As climates and circumstances change, species must either evolve or fall victim to any number of threats to their existence.
 Habitat loss, excessive hunting, and disease are all potential hazards faced by many animals in the world both past and present.
 In this article, we will discuss the 10 rarest animals in the world that still exist within the wild.
-All of these animals are critically endangered and in immediate need of conservation, or they will be lost to the world permanently.
+All of the rarest animals are critically endangered and in immediate need of conservation, or they will be lost to the world permanently.

 The single rarest animal in the world is the vaquita (Phocoena sinus).
 This porpoise lives only in the extreme northwestern corner of the Gulf of California in Mexico.
 Since the population was recorded at 567 in 1997, it has since declined to its current state of 18.
 It is likely that the vaquita will be extinct within a decade.